psgganesh/sandboxing-with-web-sockets/README.md

-# Sandboxing with api websockets 🔌 💬
+# Sandboxing with Web Sockets 🔌 💬
 AWS simple SAM CLI template & front-end project to demonstrate API Websockets and SAM CLI.

 > This project uses yarn as a package manager for quicker response times on CLI, you may feel free to replace the word `yarn` with `npm` if you want to !